Justin-Conner/ETL-Shell-Scripts/README.md

 ***********************************************************************************************************************************************************************
 data integration methods and technologies, such as RESTful APIs, XML, or JSON
 ***********************************************************************************************************************************************************************
-Data integration is the process of combining data from different sources into a unified view.
+'Data integration' is the process of combining data from different sources into a unified view.
 There are various methods and technologies used for data integration, including RESTful APIs, XML, and JSON.

 RESTful APIs (Representational State Transfer) are a set of constraints and principles used for creating web services.
 RESTful APIs enable data integration between different systems through a set of standardized HTTP methods, such as GET, POST, PUT, and DELETE.
 With RESTful APIs, data can be transferred between systems in a standardized format, making it easy to integrate data from different sources.